Shoe inserts aren’t just for runners, seniors and stiletto addicts.

 (800) USC-CARE (800-872-2273)

 Custom inserts are available from your orthopaedic doctor.
 According to Eric Tan, MD, assistant professor of clinical orthopaedic surgery at the Keck School of Medicine of USC and a foot and ankle specialist at Keck Medicine of USC, custom-designed shoe inserts prevent and correct deformities.

-“An orthopaedic doctor provides insight into what specific behavior is behind your issue, then makes suggests to resolve the problem,” Dr. Tan said.
+“An orthopaedic doctor provides insight into what specific behavior is behind your issue, then makes suggestions to resolve the problem,” Dr. Tan says.
 “This can include shoe inserts designed to correct your specific foot issue.”